gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 ## Architectural Perspectives<a id="DevGuideArchitecturalPerspectives"></a>

 There are various ways to approach services within your application architecture.
 Understand first of all that [GWT RPC services](DevGuideServerCommunication.html#DevGuideRemoteProcedureCalls) are not intended to replace J2EE servers, nor are they intended to provide a public web service
 (e.g. SOAP) layer for your application.
-GWT RPCs, fundamentally, are simply a method of &quot;getting from the client to the server.&quot; In other words, you use RPCs to accomplish tasks that are part of your application but that cannot be done on the client computer.
+GWT RPCs, fundamentally, are simply a method of "getting from the client to the server."
+In other words, you use RPCs to accomplish tasks that are part of your application but that cannot be done on the client computer.

 Architecturally, you can make use of RPC two alternative ways.
 The difference is a matter of taste and of the architectural needs of your application.

 ### Simple Client/Server Deployment

 The first and most straightforward way to think of service definitions is to treat them as your application's entire back end.
-From this perspective, [client-side code](DevGuideCodingBasics.html#DevGuideClientSide) is your &quot;front end&quot; and all service code that runs on the server is &quot;back end.&quot; If you take this approach, your service implementations would tend to be more general-purpose APIs that are not tightly coupled to one specific application.
+From this perspective, [client-side code](DevGuideCodingBasics.html#DevGuideClientSide) is your "front end" and all service code that runs on the server is "back end."
+If you take this approach, your service implementations would tend to be more general-purpose APIs that are not tightly coupled to one specific application.
 Your service definitions would likely directly access databases through JDBC or Hibernate or even files in the server's file system.
 For many applications, this view is appropriate, and it can be very efficient because it reduces the number of tiers.